 Every time we release a new DVD, I get excited about the new possibilities of being able to have a one-on-one jewelry-making lesson with an expert in jewelry-making techniques.
 Whether it's soldering, hammering and texturing, etching, electroforming, or wirework, each one is just as fun and informative as the last.
-Our newest how-to jewelry-making tutorial DVD, Weaving Wire Jewelry with Mary Hettmansperger
+Our newest how-to jewelry-making tutorial DVD, Weaving Wire Jewelry with Mary Hettmansperger, is no exception.

 Mary's step-by-step wirework tutorials focus on four wire techniques and then build on those techniques to create variations, which you can play around with and use to create your own unique handmade jewelry.
 The four wire and weaving jewelry techniques she covers are: